Making Of: How John Legend's Version of a U2 Classic Came to Life for MLK Tribute

 There were certainly a number of discussions, but “Pride (In the Name of Love)” was an immediate favorite, which I brought to John, and he loved the idea.
 In fact, to this day, he’ll often play this arrangement of the song live in front of large and small audiences alike.

-Why was this production meaningful to you?
+Why was this work meaningful to you?
 Why does it matter now?

 We all have a reasonability to uphold what is right and just for all of humanity.
 Dr. King and the courageous people who both preceded and followed him have done so much heavy lifting and we have come a long way, but there is still so much work left to be done.
 It is beyond time for privileged white Americans to put in the work to unlearn centuries of white supremacist behavior and thought patterns.
 It is beyond time for us to show up for and elevate Black and Brown voices.